Online information skills

 - Research Data Management (RDM) plan

-However, by providing e-learning, candidates can get the required training whenever they need it.
-For this reason a portfolio of e-modules is being developed for each of the above topics.
+By providing e-learning, PhD candidates can get the required training whenever they need it.
+For this reason a portfolio of e-modules has been developed for each of the above topics.

-How is the e-portfolio organised and where can I find it?
+How is the e-portfolio organised and where can it be found?

 Each topic consists of several modules, covering all elements and sometimes phases of the research cycle.
 This allows candidates to get training in and information on exactly those topics that are relevant to them.
 The modules share the following characteristics: